redsky-engineering/rs-framework/README.md

 A UI component kit for building React projects.
 Includes React components, custom hooks, and utilities functions.

+## Usage

+In order to be able to use this framework in your projects you will need to install the peer dependencies.
+This includes

+-   classnames
+-   react@17
+-   react-dom@17
+-   lodash.clonedeep

+In addition to peer dependencies you will also need to import the compiled CSS used throughout the framework into your project just once.
+You can do this by putting the following in your App.tsx

+`import "@redskytech/framework/index.css"`

+Some components might require extra integration.
+For example if you make use of the popupController you will need to add the `popupController.instance` to your App.tsx.
+See the individual stories for examples.

 ## Demo

 RedSky Framework utilizes storybook to demonstrate available components